decenomy/UCR/doc/unit-tests.md

 After configuring, they can be run with 'make check'.

-To run the clrd tests manually, launch src/test/test_clr .
+To run the ucrd tests manually, launch src/test/test_ucr .

-To add more clrd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more ucrd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the clr-qt tests manually, launch src/qt/test/clr-qt_test
+To run the ucr-qt tests manually, launch src/qt/test/ucr-qt_test

-To add more clr-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more ucr-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.